Amaras/vlad_kemenov/chapter024_en.md

 He would have ended up in the mines, with his five brothers and sisters.
 Hermione, meanwhile, would probably have to work in a factory, unless her parents paid for new studies.

-Kevin set down another pile of old books in front of Hermione, and looked at the ones shar had already finished reading.
+Kevin set down another pile of old books in front of Hermione, and looked at the ones she had already finished reading.
 He had to admit that she assimilated quite an astronomical amount of information in a miniscule amount of time, browsing the volumes at a breakneck pace.

 _Hogwarts Legends_, by Angus Ravenclaw, 1534.